A Gelfand-Levitan trace formula for generic quantum graphs: Introduction

 under certain regularity conditions -- see also~\cite{diki,HK1}.
 Since then, regularised trace formulas of this type have been present in the literature more or less continuously and were extended to many different settings and forms, including more general operators and potentials -- see~\cite{sapo} for a review of the topic, including some historical notes.
 Also, and as was pointed out in~\cite{B}, there is a relation between the trace formula~\eqref{gelflevi} and the short-time asymptotic expansion of the trace of the heat kernel.

-Of interest to us here are the extensions to the case of quantum graphs, where this type of result may be traced back to a paper by Roth in~$1983$~\cite{Ro}, with further developments in several directions such as those in~\cite{BER,BK,frke,N}.
+Of interest to us here are the extensions to the case of quantum graphs, where this type of result may be traced back to the papers by Roth~\cite{Ro}, and Kottos and Smilansky~\cite{KS99}, with further developments in several directions such as those in~\cite{BER,BK,frke,N}.
 Quantum graphs have also received much attention in the literature within the past 30 years and, in particular, there have been several attempts at generalizing Gelfand and Levitan's result to this setting.
 So far, the results obtained have been restricted to specific graphs and include, for instance, the case of equilateral graphs for which Carlson proved a formula involving integrals of the potential and the eigenfunctions~\cite{carl}, and the work of C--F. Yang and J.-X. Yang for equilateral star graphs with different boundary conditions and coupling at the central node, which are closer in form to~\eqref{gelflevi}~\cite{YY,Yan13}.

 A main difficulty with extending~\eqref{gelflevi} to graphs with a general topology and arbitrary edge lengths is that there will then exist eigenvalue sequences with different asymptotic behaviours, making the regularisation of the trace by associating the different eigenvalues of the problem with a potential to those with the null potential a delicate issue.
 The purpose of the present paper is to provide an answer to this question in this general setting.
 We thus consider graphs with arbitrary edge lengths and topology, while the coupling is generic in the following sense.
 The whole class of coupling conditions defining a self-adjoint operator is allowed, with the exception of a set of measure zero corresponding to a particular eigenvalue in the coupling matrix.
 This exception leaves out some important coupling conditions such as Dirichlet, standard or $\delta$-coupling, but it does include Robin, Neumann or $\delta'$-coupling (the last one with the exception of the case when the coupling parameter is zero).
-On the other hand, notice also that the trace formula is expected to be slightly different in the cases which are left out by the present approach, as this is already the case for one single interval.
+However, notice that this distinction is natural, as there are indeed differences between these two families of coupling conditions and thus the corresponding trace formulas are expected to differ in the two cases.
+This is already visible in the case of a single interval where, for instance, the original Gelfand-Levitan formula with Dirichlet boundary conditions \cite{GL1,HK1} reads as